thegooddocsproject/templates/base/README.md

-# What's in the base-template directory
+# {doctype} template set

-This base-template directory contains a template-set which is to be copied and customized for each doctype template-set.
+This directory contains a set of files to help authors create good {doctype} files.

 **Version:** 0.2

 **Last updated:** June 2021

-## Contributing new templates

-We welcome contributions to The Good Docs Project.
-Refer to our [contribution page](https://thegooddocsproject.dev/contribute.html) for details.

-TBD: As of June 2021, a more hands on templateer contributing guide is coming.

-## The template-set files
-As a doctype author, you will be responsible for creating:
+## Directory contents

-**xxx-template (what - structural):**
+* {doctype}-template (what - structural)
     * Layout of headings and sample text with embedded writing tips.

-**xxx-example (what):**
+* {doctype}-example (what)
-* Filled-in template which describes a fake project.
+    * Filled-in template which describes the fake chronologue project.

-**xxx-guide (how):**
+* {doctype}-guide (how)
     * Extra tips for each section, explaining how to fill in the section.

-**xxx-checklist (how):**
+* {doctype}-checklist (how)
     * Checklist to confirm an author has covered everything.

-**xxx-theory (why - conceptual):**
+* {doctype}-theory (why - conceptual)
     * Provides background theory which supports authors making documentation decisions.
     * Empowers an author to “think like a tech writer”.